 We did skirt around the issue by bringing our own alcohol packed in our check in luggages.
 There is a certain limit on how much alcohol you can bring into the country though, so do not go crazy.

 You can find that information online at – Frommers Entry Requirements and Customs in Iceland

 Did I like it?
-I loved it!
-The funny thing is that I do not like cooked game meat as I am sensitive to the heavy flavors.
-I was expecting the same gamey taste but there was none with this dish.
-It was very nice and I would definitely eat it again- Never say never.
+I loved it.
+The funny thing is that I do not like cooked game meat because I am sensitive to the heavy flavors.
+I was expecting the same gamey taste, but there was none with this dish.
+It was very nice, and I would definitely eat it again- Never say never.

 A shot or double has always been a great pick me up when I travel.
 I make it an absolute habit everywhere I go.
-Plus they always add a nice treat on the saucer like a cookie or candy.
+Plus, they always add a nice treat on the saucer such as a cookie or candy.
 Espresso just makes everything complete.

 Lunching at GALITO in Akranes

-We pretty much devoured the bread & butter and loved all the food that we ordered.
-My main dish was the Béarnaise Truffle Steak Sandwich which tasted as good as it sounded.
-It was pretty chilly when we visited Iceland and the carbs, plus heavy meat, with the addition of the word “truffle” just sounded so perfect!
+We pretty much devoured the bread & butter, and loved all the food that we ordered.
+My main dish was the Béarnaise Truffle Steak Sandwich, which tasted as good as it sounded.
+It was pretty chilly when we visited Iceland and the carbs, plus heavy meat, with the addition of the word “truffle” just sounded perfect.

 For restaurant information and location, please visit their official website – GALITO Restaurant

 Dinner in our Flat

 One of the benefits of renting a flat is having a kitchen.
 In a country like Iceland where the currency exchange is not in our favor, cooking breakfasts and several dinners helped out a lot.
 We did have many wonderful restaurant experiences, but eating at ‘home’ balanced everything out.